michaelsousajr/fileoperator/Contributing.md

-# Contributing to fileops
+# Contributing to fileoperator

 ## Introduction

-Thank you for your interest in contributing to fileops!
+Thank you for your interest in contributing to fileoperator!
 We welcome contributions from everyone and value your efforts to improve and expand this utility package.

 ## How to Contribute